-Ensemble Galilei, NPR’s Neal Conan and Lily Knight with photographs from The Metropolitan Museum of Art
+Ensemble Galilei with NPR’s Neal Conan and Lily Knight

 From its inception in 1990, Ensemble Galilei has redefined the boundaries of chamber music, created new work, seized opportunities for collaborative relationships and consistently pushed the envelope in a series of innovative projects that explore combinations of images, words, and music.